DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Tandem duplications" are detectable in a non-coding genomic region (8p22-p23), which contains an active enhancer element for CTSB.
-CBS is a gene encoding catepsin B. Catepsin B is a cysteine protease that plays an important role in keratinocyte homeostasis.
-Immunohistologically, an increased expression of CTSB, the gene coding for cathepsin B, was detected in lesional skin of the CFD; furthermore, an increased reactivity for cathepsin B in the stratum granulosum was shown immunohistologically.
+Catepsin B is a cysteine protease that plays a significant role in keratinocyte homeostasis.
+Immunohistochemistry demonstrated increased expression of CTSB, the gene encoding cathepsin B, in lesional skin of KWE; furthermore, immunohistochemistry showed increased reactivity for cathepsin B in the stratum granulosum.

 Clinical featuresThis section has been translated automatically.